-Clock Sources
+11.3 Clock Sources

 A compatible external clock signal can be applied to the EXTAL pin or the MCU can generate a clock signal using an on-chip oscillator circuit and an external crystal or ceramic resonator.
-The MCU uses several types of internal clock signals derived from the primary clock signal: T clocks, E clock, P clock, M clock, S clock, X clock and B clock.
-The T clocks are used by the CPU.
-The E and P clocks are used by the bus interfaces, IIC, SPI, PWM, ATD0 and ATD1.
-The M clock is either PCLK or XCLK, and drives on-chip modules such as SCI0, SCI1 and ECT.
-The X clock drives on-chip modules such as RTI, COP, and restart-from-stop delay time.
-The S clock (SLWCLK) is used as a calibration output signal.
-Each MSCAN module is clocked by EXTALi or SYSCLK, under control of an MSCAN bit.
+The MCU uses several types of internal clock signals derived from the primary clock signal:

+TxCLK clocks are used by the CPU.

+ECLK and PCLK are used by the bus interfaces, SPI, PWM, ATD0 and ATD1.

+MCLK is either PCLK or XCLK, and drives on-chip modules such as SCI0, SCI1 and ECT.

+XCLK drives on-chip modules such as RTI, COP and restart-from-stop delay time.

+SLWCLK is used as a calibration output signal.

+The MSCAN module is clocked by EXTALi or SYSCLK, under control of an MSCAN bit.

 The clock monitor is clocked by EXTALi.

 The BDM system is clocked by BCLK or ECLK, under control of a BDM bit.

+A slow mode clock divider is included to deliver a lower clock frequency for the SCI baud rate generators, the ECT timer module, and the RTI and COP clocks.
+The slow clock bus frequencies divide the crystal frequency in a programmable range of 4 to 252, with steps of 4.

-Figure 13 shows some of the clock timing relationships.
-See also Figure 18.
+Figure 11-1 shows some of the timing relationships.
+See the Clock Divider Chains section for further details.

-Figure 13 Internal Clock Relationships
+Figure 11-1.
+Internal Clock Relationships

-Phase-Locked Loop (PLL)
+11.4 Phase-Locked Loop (PLL)

 The phase-locked loop (PLL) of the 68HC(9)12DG128 is designed for robust operation in an Automotive environment.
-The proposed PLL crystal or ceramic resonator reference of 0.5 to 8MHz is selected for the wide availability of components with good stability in the desired temperature range.
-Please refer to Figure 18 in section Clock Divider Chains for an overview of system clocks.
+The allowed PLL crystal or ceramic resonator reference of 0.5 to 8MHz is selected for the wide availability of components with good stability over the automotive temperature range.
+Please refer to Figure 11-6 in section Clock Divider Chains for an overview of system clocks.